The 1970s

 Erebus disaster

-All 257 passengers and crew on Flight TE901 were killed when an Air New Zealand sightseeing flight over Antarctica crashed into Mt Erebus near Scott Base.
+All 257 passengers and crew on Flight TE901 were killed when an Air New Zealand sightseeing flight over Antarctica crashed into the lower slopes of Mt Erebus near Scott Base.
 This remains the worst civil disaster in New Zealand’s history.
 Professionals and volunteers from Antarctica and New Zealand took part in difficult and often harrowing investigative, recovery and identification operations.
 Debate raged as to who or what was at fault for the accident.
 The chief inspector of air accidents attributed the disaster to pilot error.
 Justice Peter Mahon’s Royal Commission of Inquiry placed the blame on Air New Zealand and its systems.

 Other 1979 events